ctvoicer/ctstyle/README.md

 # CTStyle

-> Uma customização do framework CSS Bulma para o desenvolvimento das interfaces web de produtos da CTVoicer.
+> A Bulma CSS framework customization for CTVoicer products.